A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data: Data Exploration

 \section{Data Exploration}

-In this section we present superlevel sets of correlation networks \cite{CorrNet2020} and visualizations from the Mapper algorithm from topological data analysis \cite{KeplerMapper2019}, which we compare to visualizations from singular value decomposition \cite{trefethen1997numerical}.
-These explorations of the data illustrate the heterogeneity of symptoms experienced by children and shed light on the limitations of the classification algorithms explored later.
+In this section we present super-level sets of correlation networks \cite{CorrNet2020} and visualizations from the Mapper algorithm from topological data analysis \cite{KeplerMapper2019}, which we compare to visualizations from singular value decomposition \cite{trefethen1997numerical}.
+These explorations of the data illustrate the heterogeneity of symptoms experienced by children and shed light on the limitations of the classification algorithms explored later in Section \ref{sec:methods}.

+As an initial exploration of the data, we plotted super-level sets of correlation networks for questionnaire responses and craniofacial scores of the patient and control groups.
+Networks allow visualization of the relationships between input variables and comparison of those relationships across datasets.
+Correlation network analyses have been successfully applied in computational biology \cite{corrNetwork16}, neuroscience \cite{BrainCorrNetwork}, and finance \cite{FinanceNet2020}.
+For this particular method, we exclude the children's Pediatric Quality of Life survey, as those values likely correlate strongly to the answers of the parents' Quality of Life survey.